 She withdrew the package, which she’d slipped into a pocket sewn inside her vest.
 He reached out to take it, but she held it back, out of his grasp.

 “Connor tried to kill me,” she told him, merely to gauge his reaction.
-She could only see his eyes, but he didn’t even blink at the revelation.
+She could only see his eyes, but he didn’t blink at the revelation.
 “He was sick,” she pressed.
 “Maddened.”

 The man pressed the gun harder against her chest.
-She gritted her teeth determined not to cry out in pain, but she suspected it would leave a bruise.
+She grit her teeth, determined not to cry out in pain—but she suspected it would leave a bruise.

 “Enough.
 The package, that’s all we want.”